rerobade/Firefly-III-BaseImage-Synology/readme.md

-# Offical Firefly III Docker base image
+# Copy of Offical Firefly III Docker base image to show how to make it compatible with my Synology NAS

 <!-- PROJECT LOGO -->
 <br />